All Episodes

 A lot of big news here today.

-One of the big stories is how Nancy Pelosi has thrown her hat in the ring for Jack Mertha to be the uh what is the tit I'm not even sure sure the title.
+One of the big stories is how Nancy Pelosi has thrown her hat in a ring for Jack Mirtha to be the, what is the title?

 The majority leader.

-Now, Stenny Hoyer is from Maryland and has been an ally of Pelosi's, but uh for a while, although Mertha was her campaign manager essentially when she herself sought the majority leader position in the House.
+Now, Steny Hoyer is from Maryland and has been an ally of Pelosi's for a while, although Mirtha was her campaign manager, essentially, when she herself sought the majority leader position in the House.

-And uh and there's supposedly now a fracture in the unity of last week after the Democrat victory because Pelosi has issued this letter supporting Mertha.
+And there's supposedly now a fracture in the unity of last week after the Democrat victory because Pelosi has issued this letter supporting Mirtha.

-She's also gonna kick Jane Harmon off the Intelligence Committee.
+She's also going to kick Jane Harmon off the intelligence committee.

-Uh there's personal animus there, and it it it goes way.
+There's personal animus there and it goes way.

 I've forgotten what the story is.

-I've forgotten what the person who talked about it even uh a month ago before the election, but I've forgotten what about Jane Harman's gone, and Alcy Hastings may be back in the scene talking about the culture of corruption.
+I've forgotten what the person who talked about it even a month ago before the election, but I've forgotten what about Jane Harmon's gone and Alcy Hastings may be back in the scene talking about the culture corruption.

 Here's a guy who was impeached as a federal judge for lying, fraud, extortion, whatever it all is.